nvpro-samples/vk_denoise_dlssrr/README.md

 As it happens to be, the required transpose operations to convert from one to the other results in identity; thus the sample passes the GLM matrices straight into DLSS-RR.

+### Sky

+For the sky to not show trailing artifacts, you _must_ provide motion vectors for the sky (in particular covering the camera's rotation).
+In this sample, we simply project the view vector as "point on sky projected to infinity" back into the previous frame to obtain motion vectors for the sky.
+In addition, we bake a tonemapped color value for the sky into the diffuse albedo buffer to keep the denoiser from removing desired detail in the sky.

+### Mirror-like surfaces

+Mirror-like surfaces work better with a special treatment.
+Instead of recording the position and hit parameters at the surface of the mirror, we continue following the mirrored ray until it hits something that is not a mirror - the _Primary Surface Replacement (PSR)_.
+It looks like as if we can see the mirrored objects appear "behind" the mirror as though the mirror acts as kind of a portal into a virtual world.
+The G-Buffer records the data of the PSR at its virtual world space, such as Normal, Roughness and ViewZ.
+This improves denoising reflected objects.

+Look into `shaders/primary.rgen` for `#PSR` to find the shader code that implements primary surface replacement.

 ### MIS weighting

 The implemented path tracer uses importance sampling to estimate the integral in the [rendering